 Our present or future software, products and services could be rendered obsolete or uneconomical by technological advances by one or more of our present or future competitors, by other technologies or by new customer needs.
-Our ability to remain competitive will depend, in large part, on our ability to enhance and adapt our current software, product and services to developments in technologies and to new and changing customer needs (in particular in relation to the manufacturing of end parts).
+Our ability to remain competitive will depend, in large part, on our ability to enhance and adapt our current software, product and services to developments in technologies and to new and changing customer needs (in particular in relation to the manufacturing of end parts and the offering of cloud-based software solutions).
 We believe that to remain competitive we must continuously enhance and expand the functionality and features of our products, services and technologies.
 However, there can be no assurance that we will be able to:

-- maintain and enhance the market share of our current products, services and technologies; - enhance our existing product, services and technologies; - develop new products, services and technologies that address the increasingly sophisticated and varied needs of prospective end-users (including in the emerging market of using additive manufacturing for end parts instead of prototypes); - · respond to technological advances and emerging industry standards and practices on a cost-effective and timely basis; or - adequately protect our intellectual property as we develop new products, services and technologies and anticipate intellectual property claims from third parties.
+- · maintain and enhance the market share of our current products, services and technologies; - enhance our existing product, services and technologies; - develop new products, services and technologies that address the increasingly sophisticated and varied needs of prospective end-users (including in the emerging market of using additive manufacturing for end parts instead of prototypes and the trend of offering more cloud-enabled software solutions); - · respond to technological advances and emerging industry standards and practices on a cost-effective and timely basis; - adequately protect our intellectual property as we develop new products, services and technologies and anticipate intellectual property claims from third parties; or - integrate the product portfolio of Link3D into our own product portfolio.